swsiwu/tumblrFeed/README.md

 # Lab 1 - *tumblrFeed*

 **tumblrFeed** is a photo browsing app using the [The Tumblr API](https://www.tumblr.com/docs/en/api/v2#posts).
+Creating an Tumblr client, leveraging the power of table views and making a network request to the Tumblr API in order to create a feed of popular photos.

 Time spent: **X** hours spent in total